AmritaHackers/Community-Designs/README.md

   Under the Year/EventName-CityName/DesignerName/YourFiles
     (event can be replace by icon or logo)

 Note:Make sure the everything is in high quality.
-Please Submit the content designed using Open Source tools.
+Please Submit the content designed using Open Source tools and purely designed by you.